bvaughn/js-search/README.md

 `AllSubstringsIndexStrategy` indexes for all substrings.
 In other word "c", "ca", "cat", "a", "at", and "t" all match "cat".

 `ExactWordIndexStrategy` indexes for exact word matches.
-For example "bob" will match "bob jones".
+For example "bob" will match "bob jones" (but "bo" will not).

-By default Js Search supports prefix indexing but this can be disabled if it is not required.
+By default Js Search supports prefix indexing but this is configurable.
 You can specify an alternate [`IIndexStrategy`](https://github.com/bvaughn/js-search/blob/master/source/IndexStrategy/IndexStrategy.js) implementation in order to disable prefix indexing, like so: